jcbyts/website/README.md

 # Jacob Yates' website

 Welcome!
-This site is built using Svelte & Sapper.
+This site is built using Svelte & Sveltekit.

 ## Running the project